home-assistant/home-assistant.io/source/_components/climate.opentherm_gw.markdown

   required: false
   type: string
 precision:
-  description: The desired precision for this component.
+  description: The desired precision for this device.
 Can be used to match your actual thermostat's precision.
 Supported values are `0.1`, `0.5` and `1.0`.
 Defaults to `0.5` for Celsius and `1.0` for Fahrenheit.
   required: false
   type: float
 floor_temperature: